-Behavioural activation is a therapeutic process that emphasizes planned activities which help to increase behaviours that are likely to produce improvements in thoughts, mood, and overall quality of life.44 The aim of behavioural activation is to structure in positive distractions and mood improving activities.
+Behavioural activation is a therapeutic process that emphasizes planned activities which help to increase behaviours that are likely to produce improvements in thoughts, mood, and overall quality of life.
+The aim of behavioural activation is to structure in positive distractions and mood improving activities.
 These activities aim to increase pleasurable activities, enhance social interactions, promote better sleep and improve self-esteem.
-It helps to enhance mood by reducing mood-worsening rumination whilst promoting positive reinforcing thoughts and feelings.44
+It helps to enhance mood by reducing mood-worsening rumination whilst promoting positive reinforcing thoughts and feelings.
+Helps to enhance mood by reducing mood-worsening rumination whilst promoting positive reinforcing thoughts and feelings.

-Behavioural activation is targeted predominantly for patients who may be depressed, socially withdrawn or have poor self-esteem.
-45 46 This may be particularly important in the elderly who are prone to social isolation due to physical illness.
-47 There is some evidence that it may also be effective for anxiety.
-48 Exercise (on its own or incorporated into an activity plan) should also be promoted routinely by GPs.
-A Cochrane review found that exercise is moderately more effective than a control intervention for reducing symptoms of depression, and as effective as psychological or pharmacological treatments.
-49 In a 2016 RCT, Hallgren found that exercise is beneficial for depression even when it is light (yoga and stretching) as opposed to moderate and vigorous and when conducted once per week.
-50 Furthermore, there can be cardiovascular and metabolic benefits for patients with depression.
+Behavioural activation is targeted predominantly for patients who may be depressed, socially withdrawn or have poor self-esteem.^{45 46} This may be particularly important in the elderly who are prone to social isolation due to physical illness.47 There is some evidence that it may also be effective for anxiety.48 Exercise (on its own or incorporated into an activity plan) should also be promoted routinely by GPs.
+A Cochrane review found that exercise is moderately more effective than a control intervention for reducing symptoms of depression, and as effective as psychological or pharmacological treatments.49 In a 2016 RCT, Hallgren found that exercise is beneficial for depression even when it is light (yoga and stretching) as opposed to moderate and vigorous and when conducted once per week.50 Furthermore, there can be cardiovascular and metabolic benefits for patients with depression.